-You can make an electronic payment from your checking or savings account to pay your balance due for 2019.
-There is no fee to use this method.
-To make an electronic payment, go to www.AZTaxes.gov and click on the "Make a Payment" link.
+You can make an electronic payment from your checking or savings account to pay your balance due for 2022.
+The estate or trust can make a payment using the software used to prepare the tax return.

 Be sure to enter the correct routing number and account number for your checking or savings account.
 You will be charged a \$50 NSF (non-sufficient funds) fee if you provide an incorrect routing number or an incorrect account number.
 Check with your financial institution to get the correct account and routing numbers.